PCOS awareness – It’s not the end of your dream to become a parent

-Polycystic ovary syndrome (PCOS) can be a difficult diagnosis for many women to accept because it involves many undesirable symptoms, including infertility.
-Fortunately, lifestyle changes and medical interventions by our Texas Fertility Center team can significantly improve a woman’s symptoms, improve ovulation and increase her chances of becoming pregnant.
+Polycystic ovary syndrome (PCOS) can be a difficult diagnosis because it involves many symptoms, including infertility.
+Fortunately, lifestyle changes and medical interventions by our Texas Fertility Center team can help.
+We’re raising PCOS awareness and letting women know about treatments that can help.

 Symptoms of PCOS

-PCOS is a metabolic disorder that affects as many as 5-10% of women of reproductive age.
-Because PCOS involves a combination of different problems, our physicians at Texas Fertility Center evaluate several factors when diagnosing this disorder.
-These factors include anovulation (a failure to ovulate), higher-than-normal male hormone levels (increased testosterone), an impaired ability to metabolize glucose, and the presence of multiple small, fluid-filled cysts within the ovaries.
+PCOS is a metabolic disorder.
+It affects as many as 5-10% of women of reproductive age.
+Because PCOS involves a combination of different problems, our physicians evaluate several factors when diagnosing this disorder.
+These factors include anovulation (a failure to ovulate), higher-than-normal male hormone levels (increased testosterone) and the presence of multiple small, fluid-filled cysts within the ovaries.

-Irregular periods or chronic anovulation are the most common symptoms of PCOS.
-Hormone levels can be affected by PCOS and are easily evaluated through simple blood tests ordered by our Texas Fertility Center physicians.
-Increased blood sugar, cholesterol and male hormone levels are common with PCOS.
+Irregular periods are the most common symptoms of PCOS.
+PCOS can affect hormone levels, but we can measure them with blood tests.
 The presence of multiple small cysts in a woman’s ovaries give them a polycystic appearance and can be discovered with a transvaginal ultrasound.

 Problems associated with PCOS include:

 - Hirsutism (excessive facial hair growth)

 - Increased risk of Type 2 diabetes

 - Heightened risk of heart disease